Why you should be a member of the CPA?

 "The law of compulsory purchase of land is difficult to locate, complicated to decipher and elusive to apply" Lord Carnwath

-For a modest fee of £60 + VAT, you get discounts on our national conference, discounts and often free attendance at regional events.
-You also get e-alerts on CPO and CPA business
+- The annual fee is £60 + VAT, you benefit from discounts on our national conference and discounts or often free attendance, at regional events.
+You also receive e-alerts on CPO and CPA business

-You have the chance to add your voice and be part of a stakeholder engagement process that has, and shall continue, to reform CPO law
+- There is the chance to add your views and be part of a stakeholder engagement process that has, and shall continue, to reform CPO law

 Why acquiring authorities should be members of the CPA?

-By taking up a corporate membership (£45 per member) enables access to all the discounts mentioned above, and the CPA are increasingly offering even better discounts for corporate members, so making it even cheaper.
+- By taking up a corporate membership at £45 + VAT per member, it enables access to all the discounts mentioned above.